Identity Over Time

 - Gabbay, D., and Moravcsik, J.M., 1973, “Sameness and Individuation,” Journal of Philosophy, 70: 513–526.

-- Gallois, A., 1998, Occasions of Identity: The metaphysics of Persistence, Change, and Sameness, New York: Oxford University Press.
+- Gallois, A., 1998, Occasions of Identity: The Metaphysics of Persistence, Change, and Sameness, New York: Oxford University Press.

 - –––, 1986, “Rigid Designation and the Contingency of Identity,” Mind, 95: 57–76.